-4. Evaluation and (Pathways to) Impact
+3.5 Evaluation and (pathways to) impact

-The Pressure Cooker created new pathways to impact by building participants and organisers awareness and understanding of risk communication and interdisciplinary working.
-The evidence collected from the feedback survey suggest that this is just the beginning of further impact, since the participants were so positive about the usefulness and applicability of what they learned (see Figure 4).
+The pressure cooker created new pathways to impact by building participants' and organisers' awareness and understanding of risk communication and interdisciplinary working.
+The evidence collected from the feedback survey suggest that this is just the beginning of further impact, as the participants were so positive about the usefulness and applicability of what they had learnt (see Fig. 4).
 Additionally, organisers developed knowledge on how to design and implement interdisciplinary events and a new, interdisciplinary, network of young professionals and researchers has been generated aiming to achieve longer-term impact.